 Hesperantha is a cormous genus in the Iridaceae family from southern and tropical Africa.
-Species Q-Z are found on this wiki page.
+Species q-z are found on this wiki page.
 See the links below for information about this genus and other species.

 Hesperantha sp.
-I have received seed a couple times of this species under a couple different Geissorhiza names.
-But it appears to be a Hesperantha instead.
+Photo from Mary Sue Ittner who grew this from seed a couple of times that came under a couple of different Geissorhiza names.
+It appears to be a Hesperantha instead.
 It increases rapidly and sets seed easily, but isn't a very exciting plant as it only blooms on warm days and then does not open until late in the day and the flower is very small, white, with red-brown on the back.
-Photo by Mary Sue Ittner

-Hesperantha truncatula grows on dry north-facing shale slopes in renosterveld in the Karoo foothills.
+Hesperantha truncatula Goldblatt grows on dry north-facing shale slopes in renosterveld in the Karoo foothills.
 Plants grow from 8 to 12 cm high.
 The pale blue-mauve flowers occur late winter to early spring, are unscented and open during the day.
 Photos by Cameron McMaster taken near Napier in the Overberg.